rinaogino/rinaogino.github.io/essays/newchapter.md

 ## Closing the Script

-As I take on this new adventure, I look forward to seizing every opportunity that comes my way to master JavaScript.
-With overcoming my feeble feelings, I am excited to see the challenges I overcome and learn why JavaScript is such a highly efficient programming language that my Professor and peers often speak of.
+As I take on this new adventure, I look forward to grasping every opportunity that comes my way to master JavaScript.
+With overcoming my anxiety inducing feelings, I am excited to see the challenges I overcome and learn why JavaScript is such a highly efficient programming language that my Professor and peers often speak of.